Guzzzzzzzz/SCRIPT-1-SPEED-PER-STEP-ROBLOX-LATEST-UPDATE/README.md

 # SCRIPT-1-SPEED-PER-STEP-ROBLOX-LATEST-UPDATE
 🚀 1+ Speed Per Step | Advanced Automation
 1+ Speed Per Step is a high-tier automation solution engineered for maximum efficiency in accumulating Wins and Steps.
 This script utilizes an optimized teleportation system designed to bypass inefficient areas and prioritize high-reward zones.

-🛡️ Core Features
+FEATURE
-🔍 Precision Scanning (3.5k/10k): Features an intelligent zone-search algorithm that automatically skips Stages 1 through 11 to immediately target the 3.5k and 10k Win zones.
+-🔍 Precision Scanning (3.5k/10k): Features an intelligent zone-search algorithm that automatically skips Stages 1 through 11 to immediately target the 3.5k and 10k Win zones.

-🏃 Hyper-Fast Auto Steps: Simulates character movement at the maximum engine frame rate to accumulate step points at unrivaled speeds.
+-🏃 Hyper-Fast Auto Steps: Simulates character movement at the maximum engine frame rate to accumulate step points at unrivaled speeds.

+-⚡ Customizable Speed.
+You can manually set your walk speed to any value between 1 and 2000, giving you full control over your farming velocity.

+-🦘 Inf Jump: Features a robust Infinite Jump toggle, allowing you to bypass obstacles and navigate high-altitude zones effortlessly.

-🛡️ Solara-Safe Anti AFK: A non-intrusive idle-kick prevention system using lightweight CFrame manipulation, ensuring account activity without risking executor crashes on Solara.
+-🛡️ Anti AFK: A non-intrusive idle-kick prevention system using lightweight CFrame manipulation, ensuring account activity without risking executor crashes on Solara.

-⚡ Professional UI Suite: A compact user interface featuring a horizontal layout, position locking, and full walk-speed customization.

 🚀 Quick Start
 To execute the script instantly, copy the following loader into your preferred executor: